bdelacretaz/bertrands-blog-2023/src/posts/2025/2025-03-20-foundational-software.md

 The "blast radius" of application software is also generally much smaller, as defects will usually impact a small percentage of the software's scope, without influence on other modules.

+So the risks in generating application software are much lower, again depending on how critical a given module is.

 ## How to treat both types of software